GiaBao12032001/Top-K-Baysian/README.md

 You will be prompted for:

-- Dataset type (static / csv / random):
+- Dataset type (static / csv / random / groceries):

         - static made built into the code
         - a random data set with a fixed size
         - a csv data set to import
+        - an edge case, used for Groceries_Dataset.csv testing, and any other dataset like it.

 - Minimum support threshold